金武観音寺

 Tel: 098-933-4190

-This is a hands-on museum located on the grounds of the Okinawa Zoo & Museum.
-The museum reopened its doors in April 2014 after an extensive renovation with 34 fun and interesting interactive exhibits for everyone to enjoy.
+A hands-on museum located on the premises of the Okinawa Zoo & Museum with 34 fun and interesting interactive exhibits for everyone to enjoy.

 1-11-34 Awase, Okinawa City